nidiamcl/stream-graph/README.md

 --t1  initial threshold
 --t2  merging threhsold

+### MPI
-MPI: contains the mpi implementation of the algorithm (without broadcasting or sharing fingerprints yet) requires mpi4py,h5py and previous libraries from the serial version
+Contains the mpi implementation of the algorithm (without broadcasting or sharing fingerprints yet) Requires mpi4py,h5py and previous libraries from the serial version

 Example of how to run: